Skip to content

 How It Works

-1. Define semantic models — Create YAML files that reference your Vulcan models
+1. Define semantic models.
+Create YAML files in models/semantics/ that reference your Vulcan models.

-2. Add measures and dimensions — Define what can be calculated and filtered
+2. Add measures and dimensions.
+Declare what can be aggregated and what can be filtered or grouped by.

-3. Create joins — Connect models so you can analyze across tables
+3. Create joins.
+Connect semantic models so a single query can reach across tables.

 File Organization